 If parotitis recurs, it can cause severe swelling into the neck and can destroy the salivary glands.

-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 This may be enough to make a diagnosis.
-Tests may include:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Flossing and thorough tooth brushing at least twice a day may help with healing.
-Warm salt water rinses can help keep the mouth moist.
-It may also help if you quit smoking.
+Warm salt-water rinses can help keep the mouth moist.
+If you smoke, quit.

 Your doctor may need to remove a stone, tumor, or other blockage.
 Increasing saliva flow may be all that is needed to remove a mucus plug.